 BOOK VIII on mechanized discovery systems is distinctive, because its subject still has little representation in the literature of academic philosophy.
-Computational philosophy of science is demanding, because it requires a working competence both in computer systems and in basic research in an empirical science.
+This specialty called “computational philosophy of science” is demanding, because contributing to it requires a working competence both in computer systems analysis and in basic research in an empirical science.
 However, few academic philosophers have acquired such competencies, even though the system designs are manifestly relevant to philosophy of science.
-To date functioning discovery systems that have been used in science (including my METAMODEL system) have been developed by scientists working in their specialized sciences.
+To date working discovery systems used in science (including my METAMODEL discovery system) have been developed by scientists working in their specialized sciences.

-For more than thirty years I applied my discovery system occupationally as a research econometrician in both business and government.
-My work in economic analysis and strategic planning during those years occasioned my evolution from a romantic neoclassical economist into a pragmatic Institutionalist economist, an evolution enabled by my discovery system and vindicated by its practical achievements.
-My discovery system made my research career an exciting and successful exploratory empiricist adventure while providing an economic benefit for my several satisfied employers and clients.
+For more than thirty years afterwards I applied my METAMODEL discovery system occupationally as a research econometrician working in both business and government.
+My professional work in economic analysis also occasioned my evolution from a romantic neoclassical economist into a pragmatic institutionalist economist, an evolution enabled by my discovery system and vindicated by its practical empirical achievements.
+My discovery system made my research career an exciting and successful exploratory empiricist adventure while benefiting my several satisfied employers and clients.

-Contemporary pragmatists shun undecidable disputations such as those demanded by the Notre Dame philosophers.
-The contemporary pragmatist philosophy of science is consequential for the practice of basic research in empirical science, and computational philosophy of science enhances this enabling effectuality.
-In 1976 I applied my discovery system to sociologically relevant longitudinal data describing the history of the American national society for the period 1920 through 1972.
-In that same year the U.S. Commerce Department had published the needed longitudinal data in its Historical Statistics of the United States.
-My discovery system developed a quantitative post-classical functionalist macrosociometric model describing the stability conditions, patterns of interinstitutional interaction, and outcomes of institutional change in the American national society during the mid-fifty years of the twentieth century.
+The contemporary realistic neopragmatist philosophy of science is consequential for basic research in the empirical sciences.
+And computational philosophy of science greatly enhances this enabling effectuality.
+In 1976 the U.S. Commerce Department published an extensive collection of longitudinal annual time series data in Historical Statistics of the United States.
+In that same year I drew upon those statistics and applied my discovery system to sociologically relevant longitudinal data describing the history of the American national society spanning the fifty-two-year period 1920 through 1972.
+From those inputs to my discovery system I developed a quantitative post-classical functionalist macrosociometric model describing the stability conditions, patterns of interinstitutional interaction and outcomes of changes in institutional consensus in the American society during the twentieth century.

 These issues are larger than between a single writer and his critics, or they could just be dropped.
-The referee criticisms are an exposé of academic sociology’s institutionalized retardation.
-Unsurprisingly the Swedish Royal Academy still does not view sociology as having matured into a real science, and thus does not award their Nobel Prize to sociologists.
-Furthermore for decades sociology, an academic occupation notorious for its consensus ideology and coercive conformism, has exhibited retardation and decline.
-Consider the following Cassandrian omens appearing in both sociology’s academic literature and the popular press:
+These referee criticisms and editor practices are an exposé of academic sociology’s institutionalized retardation.
+The Swedish Royal Academy still does not recognize sociology as having matured into a real science, and thus does not award their Nobel Prize to sociologists, as they have done to economists for the last sixty years.

-- In 1989 Joseph Berger reported in “Sociology’s Long Decades in the Wilderness” in the New York Times that universities have disbanded their sociology departments and that the National Science Foundation has drastically cut back funding for sociological research.
-He reports that since 1970 the number of bachelors degrees awarded with majors in sociology has declined by nearly eighty percent, the number of sociology masters degrees by sixty percent, and the number of sociology doctorate degrees by forty percent.
-Data that I obtained from the United States Department of Education, Office of Educational Research and Improvement corroborate Berger’s reporting.
+- In 1989 Joseph Berger reported in “Sociology’s Long Decades in the Wilderness” in The New York Times that universities have disbanded their sociology departments and that the National Science Foundation has drastically cut back funding for sociological research.
+He reports that over the previous two decades the number of bachelors degrees awarded with majors in sociology has declined by nearly eighty percent, the number of sociology masters degrees by sixty percent, and the number of sociology doctorate degrees by forty percent.
+Data that I obtained independently from the United States Department of Education, Office of Educational Research and Improvement, corroborate Berger’s reporting.

 - In 1993 University of Buffalo sociology professor Mark Gottdiener criticized sociological theory in his paper “Ideology, Foundationalism and Sociological Theory” in Sociological Quarterly.
 He reported that academic sociology is merely about power games among theorists seeking to construct “grandiose narratives” to sustain their status in an intellectual community.

-- In 1998 University of Virginia sociologist Donald Black addressed the American Sociological Association’s annual meeting.
-In his address, later published in Contemporary Sociology as “The Purification of Sociology”, Black called for a Kuhnian-like scientific revolution against classical sociology with its social-psychological ideology.
+- In 1998 University of Virginia sociologist Donald Black gave an address at the American Sociological Association’s annual meeting.
+In his address published in Contemporary Sociology as “The Purification of Sociology”, Black called for a Kuhnian-like scientific revolution against classical sociology with its social-psychological reductionism.

-- In 2012 in “Education for Unemployment” Margaret Wente reported in the Globe and Mail that there are currently three sociology applicants for every sociology job opening, and concluded that sociology students have been “sold a bill of goods”.
-And in 2015 she lamented the fate of sociology professors who are fooled into believing that they might have a shot at the ever-shrinking tenure track, and who even if successful will merely be “masters of pulp fiction”.
+- In 2012 in “Education for Unemployment” Margaret Wente reported in the Globe and Mail that there are three sociology applicants for every sociology job opening, and concluded that sociology students have been “sold a bill of goods”.
+Later in 2015 she lamented that sociology professors are fooled into believing they might have a shot at the ever-shrinking tenure track, and that even if successful they are but “masters of pulp fiction”.

 - In 2013 Yale University sociologist and cognitive scientist Nicholas Christakis wrote a New York Times OP-ED article titled “Let’s Shake Up the Social Sciences”.
 Therein he maintained that while the natural sciences are evolving, the social sciences have stagnated thereby stifling creation of new knowledge, and that such inertia reflects insecurity and conservatism.

-However the realpolitik is that there is little likelihood of any such revolution purging sociology’s complacently ensconced untouchables in their academic establishment.
-These often tenured incumbents are the rearguard who know that such an institutional revolution would marginalize them in sociology and make them the big losers in academia, victims of the Schumpeterian “creative destruction” wrought by modernizing innovation.
-Consequently it remains for the Grim Reaper to clear the field of sociology of these coercively obstructionist reactionaries.
-As Nobel-laureate physicist Max Planck grimly wrote in his Scientific Autobiography, a new truth does not triumph by convincing its opponents, but rather succeeds because its opponents have died off; science progresses “funeral by funeral”.
+However the realpolitik is that there is little likelihood of any such revolution purging sociology’s complacent incumbents from their academic sinecures.
+These often tenured professors are the rearguard that knows such an institutional revolution would marginalize them and cost them their status and opportunities in academia, thus making them victims of the Schumpeterian “creative destruction” inflicted by innovation.
+Consequently it remains for the Grim Reaper to rid sociology of these obstructionist reactionaries.
+As Nobel-laureate physicist Max Planck grimly wrote in his Scientific Autobiography, a new truth does not triumph by convincing its opponents, but rather succeeds because its opponents have died off; or as he also said, science progresses “funeral by funeral”.

 Thomas J. Hickey, Econometrician